Tropical House Plants

 Not many tropical flower bouquets are without a Bird of Paradise (Strelitzia reginae) in all its splendor.

+This showy bird makes an eye-catching houseplant -- that is, if you're patient.
 It's slow-growing and can take a few years to bloom.
 When not in bloom, its large, leathery leaves look like a banana plant.

 Because of its need for high humidity and sunshine, this tropical beauty is not easy to please in most homes and grows best in a greenhouse.
 Discover more types of tropical flowers here.